rcazzara/seldovia/_people/Higman_Craig_Higgy.md

 ---
-full_name: "Craig \"Higgy\" Higman"
+full_name: Craig "Higgy" Higman
-last_name: "Higman"
+last_name: Higman
-first_name: "Craig \"Higgy\""
+first_name: Craig
+aka: Higgy
 source_file: "Craig Higman"
+birth_date: 1945
-birth_location: "1945"
+birth_location:
+death_date: 2016-06-19
-death_location: " June 19, 2016 Seldovia, Alaska"
+death_location: Seldovia, Alaska
+cemetery: not in cemetery
 cemetery_plot:
 ---
 # Craig "Higgy" Higman

 ## 1945– June 19, 2016 Seldovia, Alaska

-**Craig "Higgy" Higman** passed away on June 19 in Homer, by the side of his son, Bretwood "Hig" Higman.
+**CRAIG HIGMAN, "Higgy"** passed away on June 19 in Homer, by the side of his son, Bretwood "Hig" Higman.
 He had been out for a walk in Seldovia, his home for 39 years, when he fell and hit his head.
 By the time he reached the hospital in Homer he was non-responsive – a quick and simple